-“Congress never sat down and said, ‘Let’s try to change the incentives, change the law and regulations, so that you’d see this shift from defined benefits to defined contribution,’” Benjamin H. Harris, economist and former chief economic advisor to Vice President Joe Biden, told Annuity.org.
+“Congress never sat down and said, ‘Let’s try to change the incentives, change the law and regulations so that you’d see this shift from defined benefits to defined contribution,’” Benjamin H. Harris, A Brookings Institution economist and former U.S. Assistant Treasury Secretary for Economic Policy, told Annuity.org.

 Retirement account administrators provide little guidance on how participants can turn their balances into income streams that can carry retirees through their lives, so people are left with access to a large sum of money and no long-term strategy.

 “This whole transformation just happened almost by accident.
 It was the result of a lot of small decisions by employers.
 So, a lot of times, when you have these, sort of, unintentional policy shifts, things don’t work out the way you expect,” Harris said.
-“And that’s what happened here, which is that we have a lot of money in retirement accounts — at least $13 trillion if you believe some estimates — but we don’t have a great way of transitioning all that savings into security.”
+“And that’s what happened here, which is that we have a lot of money in retirement accounts…but we don’t have a great way of transitioning all that savings into security.”